I'm working on a quick-start guide. For now, here's an FAQ.

 are high-resolution, with values from 0-4096.

 send me an email and I will send replacement feet.
+Attach them with superglue and they are much more robust.

 Q: Can I use two Mantas at once on the same computer?